 Besides learning from first-hand experience, external information informs our representation of cue-outcome associations.
 In pain treatment, for instance, psychoeducation is used to point out triggers of pain alleviation and exacerbation and changes in their association with pain over time.
 Experimentally, this influence of external information can be investigated using instructed extinction, i.e., by informing participants about the subsequent omission of the US prior to the extinction training (Luck & Lipp, 2016).
 Instructions have been shown to reliably facilitate extinction learning across different stimuli and outcomes (Luck & Lipp, 2016).
 In a study by Sevenster et al. (2012), instructions reduced US expectancy ratings already at the first trial of the extinction training and during the subsequent reinstatement phase.
 This suggests that explicit information about a change in contingencies might be a promising method to prevent the incomplete extinction of aversive associations as observed by van der Schaaf & Schmidt et al. (2022).
-However, in contrast to US expectancy ratings, skin conductance responses (SCR) to CS+ were unaffected by the instructions in the study by Sevenster et al., and two recent studies using outcomes at the behavioral and physiological level provided mixed results (Javanbakht et al., 2017; Wendt et al., 2020).

 So far, the effects of instructed extinction on appetitive and aversive learning have not been compared directly.
+Here we use a differential conditioning paradigm featuring both appetitive and aversive US in the context of pain (compare van der Schaaf & Schmidt et al., 2022) which allows to test for potentially different effects of instruction on extinction in these two opposing domains.

 US expectancy ratings will be the main outcome and will therefore determine the overall evaluation of our hypotheses.
 Additionally, we will assess CS valence ratings as proxies for the emotional learning component.
 These ratings have been shown to extinguish more slowly than US expectancy ratings, and CS valence following extinction predicted the degree of reinstatement (e.g., Dirikx et al., 2004; Zbozinek, Hermans, et al., 2015; Zbozinek, Holmes, et al., 2015).
 We will furthermore measure SCR as an established autonomic physiological readout in conditioning studies (e.g., Andreatta & Pauli, 2015; Jentsch et al., 2020; Schlitt et al., 2022; van der Schaaf et al., 2022) and studies investigating instruction effects in conditioning paradigms (Atlas et al., 2016; Atlas & Phelps, 2018; Costa et al., 2015; Javanbakht et al., 2017; Mertens et al., 2018; Mertens & De Houwer, 2016; Sevenster et al., 2012; Wendt et al., 2020).
 Pupil dilation will be assessed as a second physiological measure as it has recently been shown to be less prone to habituation effects, thus potentially making it more sensitive to extinction effects than SCR (Leuchs et al., 2019).
 A recent meta-analysis suggested this measure for both appetitive and aversive conditioning (Finke et al., 2021).